37th Annual Competition

 The Western Regional Science Association is proud to announce the 37th Annual Competition for the Charles M. Tiebout Prize in Regional Science.

 Graduate students wishing to submit papers for the competition should upload their papers via the WRSA paper submission console, being sure to check the appropriate box for “Tiebout Prize” during the submission process.

 Very important details:

-Papers co-authored with faculty advisors are acceptable, however the primary author must meet the Tiebout student requirements and the bulk of the substantive work and contribution of the paper must have come from the student.
-REQUIRED: Submitted pdfs of the paper must include a letter from the faculty advisor confirming that these requirements have been met.
+Papers co-authored with faculty advisors are acceptable, however, the primary author must meet the Tiebout student requirements and the bulk of the substantive work and contribution of the paper must have come from the student.
+REQUIRED: Submitted pdf of the paper must include a letter from the faculty advisor confirming that these requirements have been met.

 Submissions must include a cover page giving the paper’s title, author’s full name, postal and e-mail addresses, and telephone number.
 Please indicate your Department and University affiliation and the name of your primary faculty supervisor.